 Consider Reading Craft Books

 Just as famous pianists, flutists and other musicians learned by practicing their scales, studying works that cover writing basics help ground you in thinking about craft.
-This concept of honing the basics of any skill is so important that, in the martial art that I practice, that two of its dozen-or-so guiding tenets are about this.
+This concept of honing the basics of your skill is so important, in the martial art that I practice, two of its dozen-or-so guiding tenets are about this.

 One of those tenets is called Practice the fundamentals (Shoshi ni kaeru in Japanese).
 The gist of this Aikido tenet is that you have to ground yourself in the basic principles and basic ways of moving in this particular art in order to ever master more complex techniques.
 As multi-black belt holder Peter Boylan notes in Musings of a Budo Bum, "What looks like magic is really just the basics done phenomenally well."

 To create magical writings, you first must learn what makes a sentence hold up.
 In part, you have to know the ground rules before you start breaking them.
-For writers who don't want to rely solely on professional editors' input, some guides I send writers to are The McGraw-Hill Handbook of English and Grammar Usage, and The Oxford Essential Guide to Writing (an oldie, but goodie, that covers how to build works up from different types of sentences, sentence variation approaches, and more).
-Among the upbeat options for learning how best to string words together (syntax) are The Deluxe Transitive Vampire and Eats, Shoots, & Leaves (a British take).
+A good general book on writing, though it's geared to developing blogposts and such, is Everybody Writes: Your Go-To Guide to Creating Ridiculously Good Content.
+For more details, if you don't want to rely solely on professional editors' input, I suggest The McGraw-Hill Handbook of English and Grammar Usage, and The Oxford Essential Guide to Writing (an oldie, but goodie, that covers how to build works up from different types of sentences, sentence variation approaches, and more).
+And upbeat options about how best to string words together (syntax) include The Deluxe Transitive Vampire and Eats, Shoots, & Leaves (a British take).

 I also recommend reading general books on the writing life such as Anne Lamott's Bird by Bird.
 Because each genre has its own expectations, sometimes falling under the heading of tropes, finding guides for the genre you work in is important too.
 An example is Beth Kephart's Handling the Truth about the basics of memoir (her view is strict about truth telling, and you'll find other takes covered in this post).